-- V3 Make sure the o-ring is on the Gold Valve.
-Place the Gold Valve on the shaft with the recess on the piston facing up. - V4 Place the check valve sleeve on the shaft, then the check valve plate (large ID washer) and the spring.
-Be sure the sleeve fits into the recess in the piston and the plate is free. - V5 Put the spring cup on the shaft dished down.
-You must be very sure that the nut does not run out of threads onto the straight part of the shaft.
-If it does, the nut will not tighten down on the valving.
-This will cause incorrect operation or the nut will come off.
-This is a critical part of the installation.
-To get the proper total valve stack thickness you may need to place some of the original shims on the shaft just after the base plate.
-NOTE: Any shims added must be larger in diameter than the last shim in the stack.
-Be sure the nut is fully engaging the threads! - V6 Make sure the check valve plate (large ID washer) is free and can move up and down against the spring. - V7 CAUTION!
-The threads can be damaged without using extreme care.
+shims.
+The stock valving uses 8mm ID shims.
+This means that the new Base Plate will sit at a slightly different place on the shaft.
+You may have to use shims to get the proper total valve stack height as with Showa's.
+Be sure to use the thick o-ring.

+- V6 Check to see that the check valve plate (large ID washer) is free and can move up and down against the spring. - V7 CAUTION!
+The threads can be damaged without extreme care.
 They are made out of aluminum and strip easily.
 To install the nut you must use Loctite.
-The 8mm nut (12mm wrench) must be torqued with a torque wrench to 48 in-lbs (4 ft-lbs or 0.56 kgf-m), NO MORE!
-Do not take this step lightly. - V8 Inspect your work.
-For two stage stacks, hold the compression stack up to the light and look for the gap at the crossover between the Lo-speed and Hi-speed stack (the small shim near the top of the stack).
+The 6mm nut (10mm wrench) must be torqued with a torque wrench to 30 in-lbs (2.5 ft-lbs or 0.35 kgf-m), NO MORE!
+Do not take this step lightly. - V8 Check your work.
+For two stage stacks, hold the compression stack up to the light and look for the gap at the cross-over between the low speed and high speed stack (the small shim near the top of the stack).
 This gap should be visible, if it isn't, disassemble the stack and look for burrs to surface and/or dirt in the valving.
 Reassemble and check again.